ooni/spec/data-formats/df-005-tcpconnect.md

 network observations and the probe's analysis.

 - `failure` (`string`; nullable): if there was an error, this field is a string indicating the error, otherwise it MUST be `null`.
+Some older versions of OONI Probe set this to `false` instead of `null`.

 - `success` (`bool`): true if failure is `null`, false otherwise.